How to evaluate and analyse Reits

 - Economic outlook affects S-Reits in varying sectors (commercial, healthcare, hospitality, industrial and retail) differently

-- Yields, interest rates, weighted average lease expiry and net asset value are useful metrics to evaluate REITs on
+- Yields, interest rates, weighted average lease expiry and net asset value are some useful metrics to evaluate Reits on

-Real estate investment trusts (REITs) are often heralded as an attractive investment for dividend seekers and it is easy to see why.
-REITs provide investors with an avenue to gain ownership of a wide range of properties both locally and globally at low entry costs.
+Real Estate Investment Trusts (Reits) are often heralded as an attractive investment for dividend seekers and it is easy to understand why.
+Reits provide investors with an avenue to gain ownership of a wide range of properties both locally and globally at low entry costs.

-In Singapore, they are required by law to distribute 90% of their income as dividends to unitholders.
+In Singapore, Reits are required by law to distribute 90% of their income as dividends to unitholders.
 These distributions are also tax exempt.

-In recent years, most Singapore-listed REITs (S-REITs) have averaged dividend yields of between 4% and 6%, making them more appealing than government bonds and term deposits, especially in the current low interest rate environment.
+In recent years, most Singapore-listed Reits (S-Reits) have averaged dividend yields of between 5% and 6%, making them more appealing than government bonds and term deposits, even as we might be seeing interest rates rise in 2022.

 1. Economic outlook

-When it comes to diversified REITs, be aware of the combined outlook of sectors that properties in the portfolio form.
-Let’s take the example of a hybrid REIT which has commercial, hospitality and retail properties in its portfolio.
-You should look at the outlook of each sector when considering investing in the S-REIT.
-It is also helpful to look at how each sector contributes to overall revenue collected by the S-REIT.
+When it comes to diversified Reits, be aware of the combined outlook of sectors that properties in the portfolio form.
+Let’s take the example of a diversified Reit which has commercial, hospitality and retail properties in its portfolio.
+You should look at the outlook of each sector when considering investing in the S-Reit.
+It is also helpful to look at how each sector contributes to overall revenue collected by the S-Reit.

-For S-REITs with mandates that require them to invest mostly in foreign property (like Manulife US REIT and Cromwell European REIT), understanding the economic and property outlook in those countries can go a long way to helping you decide on when the right time to invest is.
+For S-Reits with mandates that require them to invest mostly in foreign property (e.g. Manulife US Reit and Cromwell European Reit), understanding the economic and property outlook in those countries can go a long way to helping you decide on when the right time to invest is.